H.R. 3950: Truth in Gender Act of 2025

 Federal forms limited to male or female

-Federal agencies would have to require people to list sex only as "male" or "female" and would be prohibited from asking for "gender identity."
-The bill also requires agencies to use the term "sex" and forbids use of the term "gender" in policies and documents.
+Agencies would have to require people to list their sex as "male" or "female" on forms and would be barred from asking for gender identity.
+Agencies would also have to use the term "sex" rather than "gender" in federal policies and documents.

 3